mattppal/blog/src/content/blog/what-is-delta.md

 That’s a valid concern!
 Delta creates a `_delta_log` subdirectory within every Delta Lake table.
 As changes are made, each commit is recorded in a JSON file, starting with 0 and incrementing up.

 Delta will automatically generate checkpoint files for good read performance on every 10th commit, e.g. `0000010.json`.
 Checkpoint files save the entire state of the table at a point in time, in native Parquet.
-While this does incur some additional storage, storage is cheap!
-For many, this is well worth it.

-Anywho, Let's take a look (in real-time)!
+Let's take a look (in real-time)!

 ## ⏰ Demo time

-I recommend opening this in fullscreen to see the text and what's happening!
+I recommend opening this in fullscreen to see the code!
 [Here's](https://gist.github.com/mattppal/033b1081f82d028ac92f36121299531e) the full code from the demo, if you'd like to try it at home. 😀

 <div style="position: relative; padding-bottom: 41.86046511627907%; height: 0;"><iframe src="https://www.loom.com/embed/f2809a2e459f45ceabd0c5dfbffe3d37?sid=9e41b24e-c929-46f9-a0e8-9544c1446564" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 So yeah!
 The transaction log is always watching...
-These discrete records allow you to [time-travel](https://delta.io/blog/2023-02-01-delta-lake-time-travel/) between versions of your data, drastically simplifying disaster recovery.

 ![I'm watching you...](/posts/what-is-delta/wazowski.gif)